 Ransomware is a type of malware used to extort money by holding the victim’s data or device to ransom.
-WannaCry is type of ransomware which targeted a vulnerability in computers running Microsoft Windows.
+WannaCry is a type of ransomware that targeted a vulnerability in computers running Microsoft Windows.

 When the WannaCry ransomware attack hit, 230,000 computers were affected across 150 countries.
 Users were locked out of their files and sent a message demanding that they pay a BitCoin ransom to regain access.

 Worldwide, the WannaCry cybercrime is estimated to have caused $4 billion in financial losses.

 A phishing campaign is when spam emails, or other forms of communication, are sent en masse, with the intention of tricking recipients into doing something that undermines their security or the security of the organization they work for.

 Phishing campaign messages may contain infected attachments or links to malicious sites.
 Or they may ask the receiver to respond with confidential information